 How do I keep track of blog income?

-So know you know what you have to do, here are a few options you have for keeping track of your income.
+So now you know what you have to do, here are a few options you have for keeping track of your blogging income.

-Second, which I advise you DO NOT do is: do nothing.
+Whichever option you choose here's what I advise you DO NOT do: nothing.
 If the auditor comes a-knocking and finds out that you have been hiding income from CRA they will charge you fees, late payments and fines.
 You’ll possibly end up paying a lot of money for something you should have just kept organized.

 Best bookkeeping practices for Canadian bloggers